Angas96/automatedPostgres/README.md

 **Step 1: Install docker (https://www.docker.com/)**

-**Step 2: make a createEnviromentVariables.bat file which should look like this:**
+**Step 2: Make a createEnviromentVariables.bat file which should look like this:**

 ```Batch